RiseGaming/Takistan-Life-Rules/README.md

 ### Gangs

 1. May kill/steal/claim territory from rival gangs.
-2. Cannot claim compensation when killed in gang/drug zones.
+2. Cannot claim compensation when killed in gang/drug zones by other gangs.
-3. Must declare gang war for combat in towns.
+3. Must declare war on another gang for combat in towns.

 ### Terrorism